-- 4.25 The countervailing power of buyers can function as a competitive constraint on a licensee, preventing it from behaving independently and from setting prices above the competitive level. - 4.26 The Commission will consider the following factors to determine whether there is countervailing buyer power in a relevant communications market: - (a) The number and size of customers in the market.
-Where there is a high degree of concentration amongst buyers compared to suppliers, buyers are more likely to be in a position to constrain the activities of suppliers. - (b) The ability for customers to bypass the supplier by acquiring the products or services from another supplier. include a consideration of the costs of switching suppliers.
+- 4.26 Countervailing buyer power exists where there are one or more customers in the market who are able to constrain the independence of the relevant firm, particularly its ability to set prices or terms of supply. - 4.27 The countervailing power of buyers can function as a competitive constraint on a licensee, preventing it from behaving independently and from setting prices above the competitive level. - 4.28 The Commission will consider the following factors to determine whether there is countervailing buyer power in a relevant communications market: - (a) The number and size of customers in the market.
+Where there is a high degree of concentration amongst buyers compared to suppliers, buyers are more likely to be in a position to constrain the activities of suppliers. - (b) The ability for customers to bypass the supplier by acquiring the products or services from another supplier.
+This will include a consideration of the costs of switching suppliers.
 However, in some cases, it may be very difficult for customers to switch suppliers or sponsor new entry, even where the customers have strength in terms of market share.
 For example, a large fibre broadband provider who buys duct access (at Layer 0) from an infrastructure owner would have to make a large initial investment to deploy a fibre network within those ducts.
 Even though the fibre provider may be a very significant customer for the duct access provider, the fibre provider would face very high costs to switch to another duct access provider (i.e. it would have to physically move its network to a competitor's ducts).
 The high cost of switching suppliers means that the fibre broadband provider is unlikely to have significant countervailing power. - (c) The ability for customers to bypass the supplier by 'sponsoring' market entry.
 A customer with significant financial resources may wield significant countervailing power in a market if it can 'sponsor' a new entrant to enter the market. - (d) The ability of the customer to vertically integrate to bypass the supplier.
 For example, two mobile network operators (MNOs) may each own a physical network and compete with each other in Area A. However, in Area B, the first MNO may have no physical coverage and may 'roam' on the network of the second MNO.
-In other words, the first MNO becomes a buyer of the second MNO in Area B. If the first MNO has the ability to easily set up a parallel mobile network in Area B, this may constrain the supply behaviour of the second MNO, whose ability to raise prices or impose favourable access terms would be affected by the first MNO's 'threat' of entering the market in Area B. - (e) The switching costs borne by customers in the market.
+In other words, the first MNO becomes a buyer of the second MNO in Area B. If the first MNO has the ability to easily set up a parallel mobile network in Area B, this may constrain the supply behaviour of the second MNO, whose ability to raise prices or impose favourable access terms would be affected by the first MNO's 'threat' of entering the market in Area B.

+(e) The switching costs borne by customers in the market.
 The switching costs of customers should be compared against the switching costs of suppliers.
 If suppliers face a higher switching cost than customers, this could indicate the existence of countervailing buyer power.